wordplay-workshop/wordplay-workshop.github.io/index.markdown

 Finally, interactive narrative enables us to study storytelling with LLMs.
 Storytelling is a powerful, age-old form of human communication that, if mastered by machines, could greatly enhance their ability to engage entertainingly with people.
 It features many of the challenges discussed previously, including _long-term coherence_, and _genre-specific and everyday commonsense reasoning_.
 Automated storytelling intersects with interactive narrative in several ways, including: generation of language-based environments and scenarios [Guzdial et al., 2015; Fan et al., 2019; Tamari et al., 2019; Womack and Freeman, 2019; Ammanabrolu et al., 2020a,b]; improvisational or collaborative in-game storytelling [Martin et al., 2016, 2017; Mirowski and Mathewson, 2019]; or persona-driven situated dialogue [Urbanek et al., 2019; Prabhumoye et al., 2020; Callison-Burch et al., 2022; Park et al., 2023] for NPCs.

+---

-# Diversity and Inclusion
+## Diversity and Inclusion

 This workshop aims to provide an environment with open exchange of ideas, freedom of thought and expression, and respectful scientific debate.
-Thus harassment and hostile behavior (Including but not limited to harassment based on race, gender, religion, age, color, appearance, national origin, ancestry, disability, sexual orientation, or gender identity.) are unwelcome in the workshop.  <br /> <br />
+Thus harassment and hostile behavior (including but not limited to harassment based on race, gender, religion, age, color, appearance, national origin, ancestry, disability, sexual orientation, or gender identity) are unwelcome in the workshop.

-During the workshop, any participant who experiences harassment or hostile behavior may contact any of our organizing committee members, the organizers will take actions upon the situation to make sure we have a diverse, inclusive and friendly environment.
+During the workshop, any participant who experiences harassment or hostile behavior may contact any of our organizing committee members.
+The organizers will take action upon the situation to ensure we have a diverse, inclusive and friendly environment.

+---

 # References